 The court gives a lot of consideration to child safety matters.
 They will do everything in their capacity to protect the child from harm or abuse of any kind.
 So if a parent has had a history of sexual abuse or domestic violence, the court can under such circumstances entirely revoke the parent’s rights to see the child.

-Call us at 1300 365 883 to discuss your situation and improve your chances of achieving a positive outcome.
+Call us on 1800 878 847 to discuss your situation and improve your chances of achieving a positive outcome.